gavinmyers/resume/README.md

 <h3>Technical</h3>
 <p>I am a programmer who has worked in the Twin Cities area since 1999 with dozens of companies on a variety of projects and technologies.
-<p>My core experience is with Java as well as Groovy, Grails, Clojure, the Microsoft stack (C#/WPF/XAML), Redis, CoffeeScript, NodeJS, PHP, ActionScript/Flex, Cold Fusion, Python and more.
+<p>My core experience is Java.
+I've also developed applications in Groovy, Grails, Clojure, the Microsoft stack (C#/WPF/XAML), Redis, CoffeeScript, NodeJS, PHP, ActionScript/Flex, Cold Fusion, Python and more.
-<p>I have 'full stack' experience with building web applications from the ground up, this includes vps setup, database design, application design, UI design, implementation, build execution and deployment.
-<p>I primarily use Vim for development and my distro of choice was crunchbang (Openbox!) but I'm getting used to the latest iteration of Gnome & Ubuntu 13.04.
-The technologies I am most interested in are python, clojure, go, nodejs, redis, coffeescript, nginx, groovy and grails.
 <p>My ideal position would include 25% development time and 75% management/leadership
 <div style="page-break-after: always;"></div>
 <h3>Leadership</h3>
-<p>From 2002 to 2008, in addition to working full-time I taught evening classes on design and programming for MCTC and North Hennepin's CCE departments.
-Career Continuing Education (CCE) is designed for people in the workforce looking to change or enhance their existing career.
-It would be common to have individuals ranging from zero computer experience to established professionals.
-<p>From that experience, starting with Questar I created a weekly “Training Day” and taught Java to the existing ASP/PHP developers.
-I continued to use my training experience at every company I worked with, most recently at Quantum by creating a Training Day for new employees to learn the complex details of Quantum's core architecture.
+<p>At Quantum Retail I'm responsible for managing a team of eight Java developers.
-<p>I am experienced at running my own small business, both selling products (UTrain) as well as contracting.
-This has given me insight into the challenges of meeting and setting client demands.
-Loosely-defined plans lead to nights of non-billable work.
+<p>I am experienced at running my own small business, both selling my own product (lms.io) and building products for others
-<p>Personnel Decisions International was my first experience as a SCRUM master.
-I managed daily standups and set expectations with the BA/QA leads.
-I also studied all of PDI's on-line courses; everything from Retaining & Engaging Talent to Getting Things Done.
 <h3>Personal</h3>
 <p>My hobbies include training & foster pitbulls, learning new programming languages, enjoying the Twin City bicycle paths, reading science fiction, enrolling in MOOCs and checking out the new micro-breweries.